 The starring role is played by grilled spice-rubbed chicken in a lemony-garlicky tahini dressing, with the support loads of herbs and fresh crunchy vegetables.

 Because I went ahead and healthified this dish, I guess you can call it a yoga-pants-wearing version of a street food chicken salad.
 In reality, it only resembles what you’d actually get from a NYC halal cart.
 For that, I suggest you proceed straight to the source.

-A while back, I came up with my own shawarma spice rub.
-It’s a blend of bold spices — cumin and black pepper — with a background of sweet warm ones like nutmeg and allspice.
+I created my own formula for shawarma spice rub.
+It’s a blend of bold spices like cumin and black pepper, with a background of sweet warm ones like nutmeg and allspice.
 The rub is fantastic on other meats too — like these lamb burgers, possibly my favorite burger ever.

-Don’t be put off by the list of ingredients in the chicken shawarma salad recipe.
-Most of the prep involves mixing spices and preparing and chopping the ingredients for the salad, which can all be done a day ahead.
+Don’t be afraid of the list of ingredients in the recipe — most of the prep involves mixing spices and preparing and chopping the ingredients for the salad, which can all be done a day ahead.

 chopped chicken shawarma salad